Hew Strachan: Career

 In 1975, Strachan was elected a research fellow of Corpus Christi College, and in 1977–1978 was a senior lecturer in war studies at the Royal Military Academy Sandhurst.
 In 1978, he returned to his Cambridge college as a tutor.

 He became admissions tutor and then senior tutor of Corpus Christi College, and in 1992 was elected a life fellow.
 He was Professor of Modern History at the University of Glasgow from 1992 to 2000, then migrated to Oxford as Chichele Professor of the History of War at All Souls.

 He was director of the Oxford Programme on the Changing Character of War from 2004 to 2015, and published a series of important articles on strategy, as well as editing books which have arisen from the project.

 He is a Fellow of the Royal Society of Edinburgh and the Royal Historical Society.
 He was appointed a deputy lieutenant of Tweeddale in 2006.
 He is a member of the Academic Advisory Panel of the Royal Air Force Centre for Air Power Studies.
 In addition, he is on the Chief of the Defence Staff's strategic advisory panel, the UK Defence Academy Advisory Board, and is an advisory fellow of the Barsanti Military History Center at the University of North Texas.
 He was on the council of the National Army Museum and is currently a trustee of the Imperial War Museum.
 In 2016, he became Patron of Western Front Association.
 He is a visiting professor of the Royal Norwegian Air Force Academy in Trondheim and in 2009 was the Sir Howard Kippenberger Professor at Victoria University Wellington.
 He sits on the advisory board of the Centre for War and Diplomacy at Lancaster University.

-On 20 May 2014, Strachan was appointed as Lord Lieutenant of Tweeddale, in succession to Captain David Bingham Younger.
+From 20 May 2014 to 28 August 2024, Strachan served as Lord Lieutenant of Tweeddale, in succession to Captain David Bingham Younger.

 In 2015, he left Oxford to serve as professor of international relations at the University of St Andrews.

+On 8th May 2025 he delivered a speech at the opening of The Russell Cawthorn Collection in Kelso Library on the role of the collection today.
+The collection is one of the largest collections of books on the First World War in the UK.